Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Moment inequalities for the maximum of partial sums under projective conditions

-We consider our general martingale differences sequence $(d_{k})_{k}$ and we construct two decoupled tangent versions $(e_{k})_{k}$ and $(\tilde{e} _{k})_{k}$ that are $\mathcal{G-}$conditionally independent between them.
-These are martingale differences as in Proposition \ref{tangent} with the additional property that the conditional distribution of $d_{k}$ given $\mathcal{F}_{k-1}$ is equal to the distribution of $e_{k}$ given $\mathcal{F}_{k-1}$ and also to the distribution of $\tilde{e}_{k}$ given $\mathcal{F}_{k-1}$ (see Proposition 6.1.5. in de la Pe\~{n}a and Gin\'{e} (1999)).
+We end the proof by using Lemma~\ref{reclemma}. \end{pf} \begin{pf*}{Proof of Theorem~\ref{mart2}} We consider our martingale differences sequence $(d_{k})_{k}$, and we construct two decoupled tangent versions $(e_{k})_{k}$ and $(\tilde{e}_{k})_{k}$ to $(d_{k})_{k}$ that are $\mathcal{G}$-conditionally independent between them [here $\mathcal{G}=\sigma(\{d_{i}\})$].
+This means that these two sequences are martingale differences with the additional property that the conditional distribution of $d_{k}$ given $\mathcal{F}_{k-1}$ is equal to the distribution of $e_{k}$ given $\mathcal{F}_{k-1}$ and also to the distribution of $\tilde{e}_{k}$ given $\mathcal{F}_{k-1}$; see Definition~6.1.4 in \citet{delGin99} for the definition of a decoupled tangent sequence, and their Proposition 6.1.5. for the crucial fact that decoupled sequences always exist.
+We refer also to their Remark 6.1.6, for the construction of $(e_{k})_{k}$ and~$(\tilde{e}_{k})_{k}$.
 Therefore, for any even integer $p$,